Komok050505Main/HackintoshEFIs/README.md

 # Hackintosh EFI's
-Hackintosh OpenCore EFI's for some laptops and PC's.
+Hackintosh EFI's for some laptops and PC's.

 ## Acer Aspire A315-41
 OpenCore EFI for Acer Aspire A315-41 with AMD Ryzen 3 2200U and AMD Radeon Vega 3.

+macOS Version: Monterey

 AMD Radeon Vega 3 - Works (NootedRed kext)
 AMD AHCI Controller - Works